rackerlabs/support-how-to/content/rpc-openstack/apache-hadoop-on-rackspace-private-cloud.md

     $ cd /usr/lib/hadoop
     $ hadoop jar hadoop-*-examples.jar pi 10 1000000

-Job progress can be tracked by using the JobTracker&rsquo;s web UI at http://master\_node:50030/
+Job progress can be tracked by using the JobTracker's web UI at http://master\_node:50030/

 #### Delete a node